Professor-G/pyBIA/docs/index.rst

     :width: 600px
 |

-To learn about pyBIA's infrastructure, check out the machine learning and the example pages.
+To learn about pyBIA's machine learning routines, refer to the Figures page which outlines how each Figure in the research paper was made, as well as the Examples page.

 Pages